Epic-legend128/Graph-Algorithms/README.md

     parents[first] = second;
 }
 ```
-However, just like there was a trick to make `find` faster, there is also a trick to optimize further the `union` method by introducing ranks to each tree.
+However, just like there was a trick to make `find` faster, there is also a trick to optimize further the `union` method by introducing <strong>ranks</strong> to each tree.
 The main problem of `union`, is that it does not necessarily set the optimal representative of the 2 trees as the best representative.
-It is generally better to change the smallest tree's representative to the bigger tree's representative.
-So the rank is similar to the depth of each tree, the only difference being that the rank is not affected by the optimisations in height done in the `find` method.
+It is generally better to change the <strong>smallest tree's representative to the bigger tree's representative</strong>.
+So the rank is similar to the <strong>depth</strong> of each tree, the only difference being that the rank is not affected by the optimisations in height done in the `find` method.
 The rank of each tree starts at 0.
 Each time we merge 2 trees with the same rank, we increase the rank of the final tree formed.
-This type of union is called union by rank and it is much faster than the original one.
+This type of union is called <strong>union by rank</strong> and it is much faster than the original one.
 The code would be:
 ```c++
 void unite(int i, int j) {
     int first = find(i);